 CBD Oil for Depression: How Useful Is it?

 Unfortunately, mental illness still carries a stigma.
 If you have depression or another similar disorder, one of the concerns is how others will perceive you.
-With the side effects caused by some anti-depressants, there is a trend towards using CBD for depression.
+Not only that, but the side effects caused by some antidepressants leave much to do desired.
+That’s why there is a trend towards using CBD for depression.
 If you have the condition, it is essential to remember that you’re not alone.

 Back in 2017, the World Health Organization (WHO) suggested that around 300 million people have the condition globally.
 The National Survey on Drug Use and Health revealed that 17.3 million American adults experienced a ‘depressive episode’ at least once in the past year.
 Approximately half of all adults with depression also receive an anxiety disorder diagnosis.